joshbduncan/AiCommandPalette/README.md

 ## Localization

 With the help of [Kurt Gold](https://community.adobe.com/t5/user/viewprofilepage/user-id/8354168), Ai Command Palette is currently localized for German versions of Illustrator.
-This includes all dialogs, menu command, and tools.
+This includes all dialogs, menu commands, and tools.

 To make this easier in the future (for new versions or other languages), I built a [simple translation utility](translate.py) in Python.